Practice on chords – tips and tools

 Portable practice tool

 A last tip is Bestmaple Portable Pocket Guitar Practice Tool Gadget, a portable guitar chord trainer that you can train on.
-It’s also silent and therefore you can train without disturb anyone.
+It’s also silent and therefore you can exercise without disturbing anyone.

 It’s not a product you will find in most musician stores, but you could order it on Amazon.